jeffdonthemic/jeffdonthemic.github.io/_posts/2009-03-26-tutorial-salesforcecom-with-flex-and-blazeds.markdown

 	<li>Company – a simple POJO that is transferred between the server and client.</li>
 </ul>
 <h2 style="padding-top:20px;">Create your Service Object</h2>
-<p>Click on File -&gt; New -&gt; Class, enter your package name (com.jeffdouglas.flex), class name (SfdcService) and click Finish.
+<p>Click on File -> New -> Class, enter your package name (com.jeffdouglas.flex), class name (SfdcService) and click Finish.
 Add the following code for the class.
 Be sure to add your Salesforce.com Developer username and password (and security token if needed) into your code.</p>
-<pre><code>package com.jeffdouglas.flex;
+{% highlight js %}package com.jeffdouglas.flex;

 import com.sforce.soap.enterprise.*;
 import com.sforce.soap.enterprise.SessionHeader;